AndyLizd/FinText/README.md

 The App.js is the main entry point, where you can change the screen shown in your phone.

-Please store your reusable component is the app/components folder, and edit reusable color to app/config/colors.js
+Please store your reusable component is the app/components folder, edit reusable color to app/config/colors.js, store all images in app/assets